MicrosoftDocs/query-docs/query-languages/m/metadata.md

 description: "Learn more about: Metadata"
 title: "Metadata"
 ms.topic: conceptual
-ms.date: 10/7/2022
+ms.date: 8/28/2024
 ms.custom: "nonautomated-date"
 ---

 # Metadata

 **Metadata** is information about a value that is associated with a value. **Metadata** is represented as a record value, called a metadata record.
 The fields of a **metadata record** can be used to store the metadata for a value.
 Every value has a metadata record.
-If the value of the metadata record has not been specified, then the metadata record is empty (has no fields).
-Associating a metadata record with a value does not change the value’s behavior in evaluations except for those that explicitly inspect metadata records.
+If the value of the metadata record hasn't been specified, then the metadata record is empty (has no fields).
+Associating a metadata record with a value doesn't change the value’s behavior in evaluations except for those that explicitly inspect metadata records.

+## Metadata records

 A metadata record value is associated with a value x using the syntax value meta [record].
 For example, the following associates a metadata record with Rating and Tags fields with the text value "Mozart":